nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 12.md

 No. That could be no. I'm working from your I think I think this is yeah.
 I think this is one of those examples where you actually have to use your character sheet.
 Oh, okay.

 Well, then that will be different.
 But I think it's totally different.
 Okay.
 Alright.
-So, Sameer, if you want to identify it, go ahead and roll.
+So, Simear, if you want to identify it, go ahead and roll.

 I wanna do crafting or arcane knowledge or Well, so here's so here's the thing.
 If you do have the crafting skill that allows you to identify items, the crafting, skill, what's it called?
 I have I think the have it.
 Elm alchemy.
 I have identified alchemy.

 That doesn't seem like it's quite the right in the crafting.
 It doesn't it doesn't make sense.
 The crafting and the arcane are both plus seven.
 Yeah.
 So just go ahead and do arcane then.

 Call knowledge or identify magic spell, just arcane.
 You could do yeah.
 You could do identify magic item if it's got on there or just do just a straight up arcane.
 I'll just do a straight up arcane.
 Not a bad roll.

+---

+### Closing and Table Discussion - Part 9

 Alright.
 Oh, I'll talk to you.
 It was a very good roll.
 And that very good roll actually will give you the information that you desire.
 The unusual cloak is what is known as a cape of justice.